metacpan/metacpan-cpan-extracted/distros/S/Syntax-Kamelon/README.md

 # Development plans

-Improve speed by Rewriting some core functions of Kamelon in C

 Add output formatters for HTML5, PDF, RTF, ODT, etcetera

 Help and support is appreciated.

 # user license

-This software is licensed under the GPLV3.
+This software is licensed under the same lincense as Perl.